Gifford47/python_find_replace/README.md

 -f <search_string> = Find string in files in current working directory.

+Optional:
-Optional:\n-p <PATH> = Define Path for your action.
+-p <PATH> = Define Path for your action.
 If not spcified, the current working directory will be used.

 Example:find_replace.py -r alt neu -p C:\choose\dir